prysmaticlabs/documentation/website/docs/execution-node/configuring-for-prysm.md

 Running an execution node alongside Prysm will be **required** at the time of the Ethereum proof-of-stake transition
 :::

 Ethereum proof-of-stake is a massive upgrade to the Ethereum blockchain, which will start off as a proof of stake chain that runs in parallel to the current proof of work chain.
 In order to become a validator in Ethereum proof-of-stake, users have to do a one-way "burn" of their ETH into a smart contract on the proof of work chain.
-Ethereum beacon nodes will track the eth1 chain's logs to determine deposits and verify those deposits' data to onboard new, proof of stake validators.
+The way the system works is through two pieces of software known as consensus and execution clients.
+Consensus clients are software, such as Prysm, that run proof-of-stake consensus.
+These clients communicate with execution clients, such as go-ethereum, which process smart contracts, transactions, and execute EVM code. **Both pieces of software are needed to run Ethereum**.

-As such, running a validator and a beacon node in Ethereum proof-of-stake entails also having a reliable connection to the eth1 chain.
-We recommend users to explore their own solutions such as those below:
+The instructions below show information about which execution clients can be run with Prysm, and how to set one up yourself.

 ## Supported clients

 Prysm nodes can use any sort of Ethereum execution node as long as it supports reading smart contract logs.
 Users can choose either of the following execution clients.